UniversalDependencies/docs/_cs-feat/Aspect.md

 whether the action has been completed etc.

 In Czech, aspect is considered a lexical feature of [verbs](cs-pos/VERB).
-While many imperfect verbs have morphologically related perfect counterparts, it is not a regular system and the two verbs are represented by different lemmas.
+While many imperfective verbs have morphologically related perfective counterparts, it is not a regular system and the two verbs are represented by different lemmas.